•Approves $750m loan for electricity in Nigeria

 On GENCOs’ performance, the BPE had stated that Transcorp Power surpassed the five-year performance agreement target (670mw) set by the BPE at the hand over of Ughelli Power by achieving 680.83mw.

-The Federal Government had often threatened to reverse the entire power privatization exercise over the non-performance of the operators.
+The Federal Government had often threatened to reverse the entire power privatisation exercise over the non-performance of the operators.

-In its defense, the GENCOs blamed inefficiency in the Transmission Company and DISCOs to current woes in the sector.
-Also Suswan accused Government, Ministries Department and Agency owing DISCOs N98 billion.
+In its defence, the GENCOs blamed inefficiency in the Transmission Company and DISCOs on current woes in the sector.
+Also, Suswan accused Government, Ministries Department and Agency, MDAs of owing DISCOs N98 billion.